lanl/blastforge/examples/pli_3layers/README.md

-# Design of Perturbed Liner Interface (PLI) using PPO
+# Design of Perturbed Layer Interface (PLI) using PPO

 ---